book/dumbbackup/README.md

 ### Backup spread

-With the above strategy (ignoring the yearly backups), if we create new backups every day and apply the retention policy daily, the number of kept backups will oscillate between 12 and 16.
+With the default strategy (and ignoring the yearly backups), if we create new backups every day and apply the retention policy daily, the number of kept backups will oscillate between 12 and 16.

 The widest spread for backups (16) would be similar to: